A history of Kumon

 The Kumon blue used in our logo represents intelligence, honesty and the sky that stretches across the world.
 It also represents our hope that the world will be united, the future of our children will grow on a grand scale and that people all over the world will think seriously about education.

 Kumon in the UK

-Kumon has continued its global expansion, with over 4 million students worldwide studying in 50 countries and regions across the world.
+Kumon has continued its global expansion, with over 4 million students worldwide studying in more than 50 countries and regions around the world.
 View the timeline below for more details.